updated

 It's mostly a vegetarian, mostly organic diet.
 There is occasional dairy and meat, if the group wishes.
 I can provide space in the fridge for people to supplement/prepare what they wish.

 Volunteers are encouraged to cook and clean.
-Cooking, cleaning, eating, and other activities that would normally be performed in any living environment generally doesn't count towards working hours for the exchange.
-We believe that eating food, cleaning dishes, taking poops, cleaning messes/spills and such is a normal part of living in any setting.. and is not part of the energy exchange.
-It's a bit different if there are 4people+ on the land, in that case often time one person ends up cooking/cleaning most of the time, and it does become part of the contribution!
+Cooking, cleaning, eating and general living don't count towards working hours for an exchange.
+We believe that eating food, cleaning dishes, taking poops, cleaning messes/spills and such is a normal part of living in any setting.
+It's a bit different if there are 4people+ on the land, in that case often time one person ends up cooking/cleaning most of the time, and it does become part of a contribution, and is often appreciated!

 Curries, veggies/grains with sauces.
 Big garden fresh salads.
-Occasional eggs/tofu.
+Eggs/tofu.
+Usually lots of eggs.
 We like yummy oats on working days.
 There will be ample staple foods(vegetables, greens, quinoa, rice, beans, oats, peanut butter, bananas, eggs, tea etc) provided.
 Treats may be possible, but are not to be expected!
 Volunteers are welcome to use the kitchen if they would like to bake, make bread, or play around with recipes.
 We generally minimize cooking meat inside of the yurt/cabin during times of high bear-activity (typically late spring, and late fall).

 Other stuff: